Xu Anqi

 Xu Anqi (许安琪 (Xǔ Ānqí); born 23 January 1992) is a Chinese right-handed épée fencer.

 Xu is a two-time individual Asian champion, four-time team Asian champion, and two-time team world champion.

-A three-time Olympian, Xu is a 2016 team Olympic silver medalist and 2012 team Olympic champion.
+A three-time Olympian, Xu is a 2016 team Olympic silver medalist and the 2012 team Olympic champion.

 Xu competed in the 2012 London Olympic Games, the 2016 Rio de Janeiro Olympic Games, and the 2020 Tokyo Olympic Games.